ckb-next/ckb-next/DAEMON.md

 - `get :hwid` and `get :hwprofileid` return the same thing except from the current hardware profile/mode.
 As before, the ouput will be the same but with `hwid` and `hwprofileid` instead of `id` and `profileid`.
 - `get :rgb` returns an `rgb` command equivalent to the current RGB state.
 - `get :hwrgb` does the same thing, but retrieves the colors currently stored in the hardware profile.
 The output will say `hwrgb` instead of `rgb`.
+- `get :dpi` returns a `dpi` command equivalent to the current DPI bank.
+- `get :dpisel` returns a `dpisel` command for the currently-selected DPI stage.
+- `get :lift` returns a `lift` command for the current lift height.
+- `get :snap` returns the current angle snap status.
+- `get :hwdpi`, `get :hwdpisel`, `get :hwlift`, and `get :hwsnap` return the same properties, but for the current hardware profile.

 Like `notify`, you must prefix your command with `@<node>` to get data printed to a node other than `notify0`.